-Preview: Splunk Zero Config Auto Instrumentation for Java
+Preview: Splunk Zero Config Auto Instrumentation

 Preview features described in this document are provided by Splunk to you “as is” without any warranties, maintenance and support, or service-level commitments.
 Splunk makes this preview feature available in its sole discretion and may discontinue it at any time.
 Use of preview features is subject to the Splunk General Terms.

 Splunk OpenTelemetry Zero Configuration Auto Instrumentation for Java 🔗

 Splunk OpenTelemetry (OTel) Zero Configuration Auto Instrumentation for Java automatically instruments supported Java libraries in running applications to capture distributed traces.
 The Splunk OpenTelemetry Collector receives the distributed traces and forwards them to Splunk Application Performance Monitoring (APM) in Splunk Observability Cloud.

 You don’t need to configure or manually instrument your applications before deployment if your Java applications use any of the supported libraries.